davenyen/BINF6111_PROJECT/README.md

 ```
 Where the files are:
 ```
-Working_dir: The directory where you want the output
-Data_path: The path to the full experiment data file
-Matrix: The barcode correspondence matrix
-Desired_barcodes: A list of desired barcodes
+Working_dir      = The directory where you want the output Data_path        = The path to the full experiment data file Matrix           = The barcode correspondence matrix Desired_barcodes = A list of desired barcodes
-Indices: A list of sample-indices or library barcodes
-Ref_genome: The reference genome
+Indices          = A list of sample-indices or library barcodes Ref_genome       = The reference genome
 ```

 ### Prerequisites